Hi there!

 Contact

-Well let's cut to the chase.
-I do like you.
-I do want to be a part of your next big adventure.
-Together we can make sweet, sweet technical magic.
-So drop those deets in the box below and let's get started!
+I want to be a part of your next big adventure.
+Together we can make your dreams come true.
+Fill out the box and let's get started!